There are many ways to find the right service for you.

 - There are many other useful applications available for your mobile device.
 Search for an application that suits you.

 Two Section travel: A two section fare on a metrocard allows you to travel two sections which is approximately three kilometres.
+For trains, two section travel is defined as travelling three consecutive stations.

 Single trip: A singletrip metroticket allows you to travel as far as you like within a two hour travel time period.